How to Frame a Watercolor Painting — Archival Framing, Museum Glass & Acid-Free Matting (2026)

 Mat colourWhite or off-whiteStrong colours unless very specific

-GlazingUV-filtering glass or conservation acrylicStandard glass for anything long-term
+GlazingUV-filtering museum glass or conservation acrylicStandard glass for long-term display

-MountingHinge mounting, archival tapeDry mounting — permanent damage
+MountingHinge mounting, archival tapeDry mounting — causes permanent damage

 BackingAcid-free foam board or archival boardRegular cardboard